After completing this module, you will be able to:

 • Determine what and how much your supervisor needs to know about your situation

 • If you and your supervisor are not clear about the tasks for which you are accountable, there is no clear basis for a discussion about such alternatives as part-time work, flexible hours, etc., so start by having a clear job description and deliverables

 • Is flex time possible where your hours could be adjusted to come in at times other than those currently scheduled?

-• Offer suggestions that will help your do your job but will allow you flexibility to meet your non-work demands
+• Offer suggestions that will help you do your job but will allow you the flexibility to meet your non-work demands

 • Be clear about how the business needs will be met in the context of your proposal

 • Ask about job sharing with another employee to cover times that you must be away

 • Set a timeframe to evaluate new work arrangements.
 Make adjustments, as needed

 Survey Highlights of People Who ‘Self-Identify’ as Family Caregivers, National Family Caregivers Association, 2000